PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 17:52:33
+Last updated: 2024-04-02 17:53:07
-Random Quote: Wisdom has never made a bigot, but learning has. - Josh Billings
+Random Quote: Friendship is always a sweet responsibility, never an opportunity. - Kahlil Gibran